 Location: Minneapolis/St. Paul, MN, and surrounding areas

 Dates and Time Frame: Open-ended at this time.
 We do NOT know the length of this work stoppage.
-Anticipated mid to late June 2022 or early to mid July 2022
+At this time we are anticipating it to happen in October or November 2022.

 How do I apply?
 You can apply through our website by following the Potential MN Twin Cities Nurse Work Stoppage “Apply” link.
 This application is different than our normal travel nurse process, so if you are already in our system, you may need to fill out the work stoppage application as well.